 What is QAnon?

-In a nutshell, QAnon is a conspiracy cult that started on 4chan (an anonymous imageboard) and quickly spread into mainstream politics and culture.
+In a nutshell, QAnon represents a conspiracy cult originating from 4chan (an anonymous imageboard) It has swiftly spread in mainstream politics and culture.

 QAnon followers believe:

 A secret global cabal of Satan-worshipping politicians, celebrities, billionaires, and Catholic church leaders control the world.
 They traffick children to engage in ritualistic pedophilia and eat the children to harvest a life-extending chemical, adrenochrome, from their blood.

 According to QAnon, Donald Trump is aware of all this and has been secretly waging a complex battle against the cabal and their collaborators in the US government – known as the ‘Deep State.’

 When he’s successful, thousands of cabal members will be rounded up and imprisoned in Guantanamo Bay.
 Mass unrest will break out across the US, which the National Guard will brutally suppress.
 Eventually peace will prevail.